mand-mobile/mand-mobile-next/src/packages/steps/README.en-US.md

 #### reached

-Slot of step icon that has been completed,  generally used to customize the completed step icon, and the `scoped slot` is supported as follows: <sup class="version-after">2.2.1+</sup>
+Slot of step icon that has been completed,  generally used to customize the completed step icon, and the `scoped slot` is supported as follows:

 ```html
 <template slot="reached" slot-scope="{ index }">